Boxers are a vocal breed, but they are not extreme barkers. If a boxer does become loud and bark excessively, there is usually a good reason for it.

 Does Your Boxer Need More Exercise?

 One of the most common reasons for dogs barking is that they need more exercise!
-The boxer is a very energetic breed and without an outlet for that energy, they become frustrated and often let you know about it by barking.
+The boxer is a very energetic breed; without an outlet for that energy, they become frustrated and often tell you about it by barking.

 If your boxer’s barking is becoming a problem, try giving them more exercise!
 A tired dog is a happy dog!